themreza/DJ-LLM/README.md

 ![](assets/images/ccmixter-browser.png)

 3. `uv run dataset/download_ccmixter.py` downloads the selected uploads, saving them to `dataset/music/<upload_id>_<file_index>.mp3`.
-It currently only downloads the first file of the upload, if it's in MP3 format.
+It currently only downloads the first file of each upload, if it's in MP3 format.

 ## LLMs